TarleTR1/Room-DiscordBot/README.md

 # MEB PRESENTS

-Name of produce: Room-DiscordBot;
+# Name of produce: Room-DiscordBot
-Brief description: Simple, beautiful and convenient Discord-bot for creating private rooms on your server🚪;
+Brief description: Simple, beautiful and convenient Discord-bot for creating private rooms on your server🚪

 # Contacts in the network:
 --Web-Site > smtechnology.info